Updated July 2020

 The profile title is like the headline of an ad or title of a book.
-It is among the most important things in that piece because it helps grab the attention of just the right people.
+It is among the most important elements because it helps grab the attention of just the right people.

 36 proven Upwork profile title examples found in the wild

-Now, let’s dive into the examples.
-I have separated them into 12 different categories depending on the type of work, so you can find something that matches what you do.
+I have separated them into 12 different categories depending on the type of work, so you can find something that matches your skills:

-Next, we’ll also look at three rules you can use to craft your own headline.
+Next, we’ll also look at three points you can use to craft your own winning headline.

 3 digital marketing examples